nrfconnect/sdk-nrf/applications/nrf_desktop/doc/hid_forward.rst

 Use the |hid_forward| to:

 * Receive the HID input reports from the peripherals connected over Bluetooth®.
+* Forward the HID input reports in report or boot protocol.
 * Forward the :ref:`nrf_desktop_config_channel` data between the peripherals connected over Bluetooth and the host.

 Module events